Labour Law Blog

 THE SMS RESIGNATION

-About THE SMS RESIGNATION A binding and valid employment contract can come into existence if the prospective employee communicates his or her acceptance of the employer’s offer of employment to the employer by means of a sms text message.
-Now the Labour Court has looked at the other side of the coin: whether an employee can terminate his or her employment by sending a senior manager a sms text message […]
+About THE SMS RESIGNATION A binding and valid employment contract can come into existence if the prospective employee communicates his or her acceptance of the employer’s offer of employment to the employer by means of an sms text message.
+Now, the Labour Court has looked at the other side of the coin: whether an employee can terminate his or her employment by sending a senior manager an sms text message […]

 Continue Reading